Subscribe to updates

 Application for Premises Licence: Smoke UK, Llanrumney

-The committee is scheduled to review an application for a Premises Licence for Smoke UK, located at 32 Countisbury Avenue, Llanrumney, Cardiff, CF3 5SJ.
-The applicant, Shahrami Ahmedi, is seeking permission to sell alcohol for consumption off the premises between 07:00 and 23:00, Monday to Sunday.
-The premises are described as a local mini-market offering convenience items.
+The committee was scheduled to consider an application for a Premises Licence for Smoke UK, located at 32 Countisbury Avenue, Llanrumney, Cardiff.
+The applicant, Shahrami Ahmedi, sought to sell alcohol for consumption off the premises between 07:00 and 23:00, Monday to Sunday.
+The premises are described as a local mini-market selling confectionary, soft drinks, and general convenience items.

 Application for Premises Licence: Pepe's Piri Piri, Cathays